 Matrice Dual Gimbal (found on M210 and M300 RTK)

 Starting with the Matrice 210, DJI offers a dual gimbal configuration.
 Unfortunately, both connections are not created equal.
 If you have a Skyport camera, you must use Gimbal 1 instead of Gimbal 2.
 This is a DJI recommendation.
 If you cannot mount it on Gimbal 1, you may experience issues with the drone having a direct line of communication to the camera (e.g. camera not being triggered during flight).

-DJI’s RTK protocol is not supported at this time.
+DJI’s RTK protocol is only supported on the M300 RTK.
+The M210 RTK is not supported at this time.
 However you will still be able to use the camera normally using the camera's automatic triggering modes.

 If and when we do validate and support DJI’s RTK protocol, we will update this guide.

 If using your camera with any other models (such as the Inspire 2, or Matrice 600), you will need to change your auto-capture mode from “disabled” to either Overlap or Timer mode, so that the camera can trigger itself instead of relying on the drone.